mowaelanalyst/Olist-Brazilian-E-Commerce-Analysis/E-Commerce Analysis Script /Insights/What_Caused_the_May_2017_Sales_Spike_and_June_Correction/Insight.md

     4. **Concentrated category expansion followed by a symmetrical contraction**

   makes a temporary, category-targeted acquisition campaign the most plausible explanation for the observed pattern.

+`Summary`

+May 2017 saw a sharp sales expansion to **$503,159 (+36.6% vs. March baseline)**, driven by a **+39.1%** increase in order volume.
+Performance contracted in June by **-14.6% ($429,917)**, though it remained **+16.7%** above March baseline levels.
+* **Proven Key Findings:**
+  1. Growth was **99.22% acquisition-driven** (new customers), while repeat purchase frequency remained completely flat at **1.15**.
+  2. Growth was **not pricing-driven**; demand surged despite higher median prices in May ($74.9) and contracted in June despite price drops ($69.9).
+  3. Expansion and contraction were **category-symmetrical**, led by `Computers Accessories`, `Cool Stuff`, and `Telephony`.
+* The pattern strongly points to a **temporary, category-targeted marketing acquisition campaign** executed during May that expired in June, resulting in a expected post-campaign volume correction.

+`What I Learned`

+* **Internal vs. External Dynamics:** Not every performance trend can be fully explained by internal business metrics alone.
+A thorough data analysis must account for both **internal drivers** (such as pricing, operations, and product selection) and **external factors** (such as marketing campaigns and seasonality).
+Recognizing data limitations and evaluating external variables is essential for accurate root-cause analysis.
+* **Pricing Is Not the Sole Driver of Demand:** Price is not always the primary factor governing customer behavior or driving purchasing decisions.
+Customers respond to diverse catalysts—including marketing exposure, brand perception, and targeted value propositions.
+Relying solely on price adjustments to stimulate demand without considering broader context can lead to incomplete conclusions.